 The Connection of Pricing Strategy and Marketing Strategy

-I spent 7 years getting a degree in economics and the last 5 years making a living as a digital marketer.
+I spent 7 years getting a degree in economics and have been self employed since 2014.

 Understanding economics and pricing strategy prepared me to set and test price points and while marketing taught me to sell products at those price points.